Russell Makoto (nee McClelland)

 Along this winding and often challenging path, that has led to where I find myself, I have explored an array of spiritual disciplines, including healing and martial arts, formal meditative practices and less formal traditional practices.
 From an early life immersed in the ways of making a living from the land, where many of the practical skills that I now find invaluable were honed, I travelled the well worn road to the city.
 What was to be an information day for a massage course turned into a 20 year odyssey that at times took me to the depths of despair and at others to peak experiences of the human condition.
 Arriving in “the city” and meeting my teacher set me on a path of no return and although he no longer walks beside me, his laughter still guides my steps.
 Settling on the study of shiatsu, aikido, yoga & meditation as the mainstays of my spiritual practice, I found a way of watching myself in the world that has given me the ability to constantly reference my actions.
 After more than 30 years these practices have come to inform my daily life in a way that I cannot imagine being without.

-These days I find myself sinking deeper than ever into a slower way of living that is no longer a retreat from another way of life but has become the whole of how I try to live.
+These days I find myself sinking deeper than ever into a slower way of living that is no longer a retreat from another way of life, but has become the whole of how I try to live.
 No longer is there a stepping into and out of different ways of being.
-Now life is the practice and shiatsu, aikido, yoga and meditation provide the reference points for all experiences, from washing the dishes to digging in the earth.
+Now, life is the practice and shiatsu, aikido, yoga and meditation.
+These provide the reference points for all experiences, from washing the dishes to digging in the earth.
 Living a life in this way has been my deepest motivation and to have the environment that supports this I feel so much gratitude.
 With this feeling of gratitude comes a strong feeling of responsibility to share what I have learnt and experienced on this journey.